All-depth fishery - 2025 Weekly Catch Estimates

 Rockfish

-- Open March 9 – October 19, 2024.
+- Open March 8 through October 18, 2025.
 No minimum size.
 Daily limit 7.
+The sublimit for canary rockfish is 5.
 Retention of yelloweye rockfish is prohibited.
 In May, June, and July the possession limit for copper rockfish, quillback rockfish, and vermilion rockfish is 0.
 See lingcod restricted areas above.

 Cabezon